 - Experts have full knowledge of BPA terminology and are aware of the limitations and exceptions of the mechanisms of bloodstain patterns creation when identifying specific patterns.
-Furthermore, experts should use terminology consistently and explain when differing from (translated) ASB recommended BPA terminology7. - Experts are aware of the challenges and limitations of analysis of bloodstains on fabric. - Experts are able to write a clear and concise report concerning the findings based on the blood shedding event. - Experts are able to give courtroom testimony. - Appropriately reporting of findings in relation to the investigative question(s) given by the involved parties, and within the context of the case, to an investigation team and to the Court. - Experts should be aware of the different visualization techniques that can be used within BPA (e.g. IR photography, luminol, etc).
+Furthermore, experts should use terminology consistently and preferably use ASB recommended BPA terminology.
+The terminology used should be explained either directly in the report, or by referring to the used terminology, or by using an appendix containing the used terminology, or something similar. - Experts are aware of the challenges and limitations of analysis of bloodstains on fabric. - Experts are able to write a clear and concise report concerning the findings based on the blood shedding event. - Experts are able to give courtroom testimony. - Appropriately reporting of findings in relation to the investigative and/or evaluative question(s) provided by the involved parties, and within the context of the case, to an investigation team and to the Court. - Experts should be aware of the different visualization techniques that can be used within BPA (e.g. IR photography, luminol, etc).